Click Here for Our Recommended Antivirus for Your Device

 1. The Emo subculture originated much before than scene subculture.

-2. Emo subculture has its spread across most of the states in America whereas scene subculture enjoys its popularity in both the United States and the United Kingdom.
+2. Emo subculture has spread across most states in America, whereas scene subculture enjoys its popularity in both the United States and the United Kingdom.

-3. Emo subculture came out of post-hardcore style whereas scene subculture traces its root to emotional hardcore as well.
+3. Emo subculture emerged from the post-hardcore style, whereas scene subculture traces its root to emotional hardcore.

-4. People who followed emo style were called as emos and fans of scene subculture were called as scenesters or scene kids.
+4. People who followed emo style were called emos, and fans of scene subculture were called scenesters or scene kids.

 5. If the thick, horn-rimmed glass was common for emos, party sunglasses and baseball caps were common for scene kids.

-8. There was a common belief that emos had a preference for soft music too, while hardcore music was the only preference for scene kids.
+8. There was a common belief that emos preferred soft music, while hardcore music was the only preference for scene kids.

 9. Emos had a deep attraction to the black colour.
 They preferred black dye for their hair, black wristband and fingernails.
-Scenesters were more attracted to bright colours.
+Scenes were more attracted to bright colours.

 References